-Seoul says U.S., North Korea should lower threshold for talks

-SEOUL/WASHINGTON (Reuters) - South Korean President Moon Jae-in said on Monday the United States and North Korea should both give ground so they can sit down to talks to try to resolve the crisis over North Korea’s weapons programs, a day after Pyongyang expressed willingness for dialogue.
+Seoul pushes for U.S.-Korea talks, Trump says 'We'll see'

+South Korea, a close U.S. ally, has engaged in a flurry of talks with North Korean officials since January, hoping to use the South’s just-concluded Winter Olympics as a catalyst for rapprochement.

+But the United States has insisted that any future talks with North Korea must be aimed at that country’s denuclearization, something Pyongyang has rejected.
+North Korea on Sunday expressed willingness for dialogue, Seoul says.

-U.S. President Donald Trump, who has been pushing a global sanctions campaign against North Korea to force it to give up development of nuclear missiles capable of hitting the United States, reiterated that he would like to have talks with Pyongyang, but only if the conditions were right.
+Trump, who has been pushing a global sanctions campaign against North Korea to force it to give up development of nuclear missiles capable of hitting the United States, reiterated that he would like to have talks with Pyongyang, but only if the conditions were right.

 “They want to talk.
 We want to talk also, only under the right conditions.
 Otherwise we’re not talking,” Trump said while hosting a meeting with state governors at the White House.